jmix-framework/jmix-masquerade/README.md

 }
 ```

 Create a Java class in the `com.company.demo` package in the `src/test/java` folder.
-Name it `LoginScreenUiTest`.
+Name it `LoginUiTest`.

 Create a new method and add ```@Test``` JUnit 5 annotation to it.
 The ```@Test```
 annotation tells JUnit 5 that the public void method can be run as a test case.